wavebeem/wavebeem.com/src/blog/2025/stop-giving-me-the-finger/index.md

   Stop Giving Me the Finger
 description: >-
-  Putting the pointer cursor (👆) on every button is ugly, unnecessary, and dilutes its power for signalling links.
+  Putting the pointer cursor (👆) on every button is ugly, unnecessary, and dilutes its power for signaling links.
 ---

 <script type="module" src="./assets/element.mjs"></script>